 The most used horn, whose scientific name is BUBALUS BUBALIS, is made from cow and buffalo horns.

-It comes mainly from India, even if the most prized is the African horn made from gnu or cow horns.
+It comes mainly from India even if the most valuable is the African horn made from wildebeest or cow horns.

 The African horn is generally black and white and rarely gray.

 The Indian horn is of various colors from blond up to brown or black.

 The cow horn is distinguished from that of buffalo as the washer shows a color with spots, while the buffalo has streaks or central veins.

 The processing of the horn: the initial part of the tip (cm 5 / 7) used for the production of frogs is cut, the central part is cut horizontally so as to form rings of different widths and with thickness of about 6 mm used for the turning of buttons of various shapes and lines.